deanturpin/hosts2dot/readme.md

 $ ./hosts2dot.sh <<< github.com
 ```

-## Hosts file
+## Hosts file format
-You can use a standard system hosts file but the script only extracts the host
+You can use a standard system hosts file but the script only uses the first
-or IP before the first space.
+host or IP on the line.
 The whole line is used to name each leaf node.
 In
 fact any format can be used as long as each line begins with something that can
 be pinged.